 Heat is also very effective for killing bed bugs in all stages of their development.
 You want to sustain consistent high heat for a steady period of time.
 As a rule of thumb, bed bugs die at a constant temperature of 118 degrees Fahrenheit for at least 20 minutes.
 You may want to sustain this temperature for at least 90 minutes to be sure that you have killed all the critters including bed bug eggs.

 Washing your clothes in the highest temperature setting your fabric will allow and repeating with the dryer is effective for killing bed bugs in your clothes.
+If you suspect a bed bug infestation in your home or business, contact Bed Bug Exterminator Toronto for safe and effective treatment.

 This seems to be the only true ‘organic’ solution that actually works for bed bugs.
 Diatomaceous earth is effective for killing many pests including fleas, ants and bed bugs.
 The powder absorbs fats, oils and moisture of bugs it comes into contact with and therefore killing them.
 It is slow to work but still the only truly effective organic solution for bed bugs.
 Its success is however limited by the difficulty treating cervices, cracks and out-of-reach areas with diatomaceous earth.